atbu/ultra/README.md

    - A strange concept called double stepping occurs where the middle rotor will rotate when the rightmost rotor has completed a full revolution, or if it has completed a full revolution itself, it will rotate once more.
-   - Enigma I has 3 rotor slots, although the Enigma M4 later used by the Kriegsmarine (German Navy) contained 4.
+   - Enigma I and Enigma M3 have three rotor slots, although the Enigma M4, later used by the Kriegsmarine (German Navy), contains four.
-   - Enigma operators usually had a choice of 5 rotors, numbered *I*, *II*, *III*, *IV* and *V*.
+   - Enigma I operators usually had a choice of five rotors, numbered *I*, *II*, *III*, *IV* and *V*.
+   - Enigma M3 operators had three extra rotors to choose from, numbered *VI*, *VII* and *VIII*.
+   - Enigma M4 operators also had an extra two rotors which fitted into a fourth rotor slot between the reflector and left rotor.
+The fourth rotors differ from other rotors in that they do not rotate and do not have any notches.
+They are labelled *β (Beta)* and *γ (Gamma)*.
  - **Reflector**
    - Contains thirteen wires which pair letters together.
 For example, if B was electrically wired to U, a B entering the reflector would leave as a U and vice versa.